Étang de Lavalduc

 Étang de Lavalduc, or La Valduc, is a saltwater lagoon with varying levels of salinity in the Mediterranean Sea, west of the Étang de Berre and north of Fos-sur-Mer.
-The property belongs to the Salins du Midi company, which has made it a storage tank for brine.
+The property belonging to the Salins du Midi company, which has made it a storage tank for brine.
 It is located in three municipalities: Saint-Mitre-les-Remparts, Istres and Fos-sur-Mer, Bouches-du-Rhône.
 Its coloring of an iridescent pink blue is due to the presence of small crustaceans such as Artemia salina.

 Located at an average altitude of about 10 m below sea level, it is the lowest point in France.

 Geography

 Topography

 The Étang de Lavalduc is, along with the Étang de Pourra, the Étang de Citis, the Étang de Engrenier, the Étang de Rassuen and the Étang de Estomac, part of the five ponds grouped between the Étang de Berre and the Gulf of Fos in the Mediterranean, near the plain of La Crau and the Parc naturel régional de Camargue.

 The lagoon is located inside a basin of 2.5 x 1.750 km, formed by hydro-wind and even snow-wind, which it almost completely fills.
 It is the result of the action of snow and the mistral at the end of the Riss glaciation.
 A permanent body of water, at variable level, therefore with a fluctuating surface area, it is supplied regularly by injections of industrial brine.
 It is part of the municipalities of Istres, Saint-Mitre-les-Remparts and Fos-sur-Mer, according to a demarcation kept in the municipal archives of Saint-Miter, dated 15 April 1551.
 It is bordered by the east and west by hills covered with scrubland and pine forests.
 To the south and north, there are palustrine formations and elements of riparian forests.